xc-shang/DayByDay/Visual Studio/opencv_install_bug.md

 :collision: if you change the system environment variable, you need to log out windows and log in to reload the changed environment variable.

-:collision: using high version visual studio compile and debug project created with lower veresion visual studio, you may meet:
+:collision: using high version visual studio compile and debug project created with lower veresion visual studio, you may meet the following [warning]:

 	'xxxxx.exe' (Win32): Loaded 'C:\Windows\System32\ntdll.dll'.
 Cannot find or open the PDB file.
 	'xxxxx.exe' (Win32): Loaded 'C:\Windows\System32\KernelBase.dll'.
 Cannot find or open the PDB file.